"Dynamite in the Wilderness"

 At first, Erin wasn’t sure what to think about the efforts of the Forest Service.
 “We didn’t know if the Forest Service was going to be blowing it up the day before yesterday.
 Then it was yesterday.
 We were in this holding pattern where each time we would get this ray of hope and think it was going to happen right away, and then it wouldn’t.”

-But she wanted us to know when we interviewed her after the blast, that she was mightily impressed.
+But she wanted us to know that she was impressed with the Forest Service.
 “I think they did a fabulous job.
 I’m really pleased with them.
 They really got here quick and really did their work quick, and we still get to have two days on the water.”

-Kathleen Fahey, one of our group, was also impressed.
-“This has been a great adventure," she said.
+Kathleen Fahey, another of our group, had an interesting take on the experience.
+“This has been a great adventure," she said us.
 "This is to some degree what a lot of us look forward to, where we have to see how we perform and how we adapt."